-It’s a cross between warm bread pudding and custard.
+It’s a cross between warm bread pudding, spoon bread and custard.
+It’s very moist and not dry and crumbly like some cornbread recipes I have eaten.
 Made with simple and few ingredients, the results for this Mexican dessert are delicious.
 Because I was visiting during the months of November and December, I now associate this corn cake with the holidays, but really the best time to prepare it is when corn is in season!
 I really enjoy dessert recipes that come together easily.

 For this recipe, you basically add all of the ingredients to the blender and you are pretty much done.
 I know this is a recipe that I will prepare often.
 And not just for the holidays.